duganchen/md_preview/README.md

-# BASH Script to Preview Markdown File In TMux
+# BASH Script to Preview Markdown File When You're In TMux

 This is a BASH script to live-preview Markdown files.